Victims of crime

 You can also contact Victims of Crime Helpline on 1800 819 817 between 8am and 11pm for support and advice.

-For more options on reporting different types of crime or if you need help getting in touch, visit our Reporting an incident or a crime page.
+For more options on reporting crimes, or if you need help getting in touch, visit our Report page.

 What to expect once you report a crime